alexpashevich/RL-intern-papers/README.md

 ## Table of Contents

 - [Grasping-related papers](#grasping-related-papers-papers)
+    - Some recent approaches to grasping using RL and surveys of the state of the art by 2013.
+Among other papers:
     - [Learning Hand-Eye Coordination for Robotic Grasping with Deep Learning and Large-Scale Data Collection (Levine et al., 2016)](#Levine2016a)
 - [RL in robotics papers](#rl-in-robotics-papers)
+    - Some recent papers exploiting Deep RL in the robotics domain.
+Among other papers:
     - [Deep Spatial Autoencoders for Visuomotor Learning (Finn et al., 2015)](#Finn2015a)
 - [Continuous high-dimensional action space RL papers](#continuous-high-dimensional-action-space-rl-papers)
+    - RL approaches that can be applied in robotics.
+Among other papers:
     - [High-Dimensional Continuous Control Using Generalized Advantage Estimation (Schulman et al., 2015)](#Schulman2015a)
     - [Learning Continuous Control Policies by Stochastic Value Gradients (Heess et al., 2015)](#Heess2015a)
     - [Continuous control with deep reinforcement learning (Lillicrap et al., 2016)](#Lillicrap2016a)
     - [Continuous Deep Q-Learning with Model-based Acceleration (Gu et al., 2016)](#Gu2016a)
 - [General Deep RL papers](#general-deep-rl-papers)
-    - Contains some ideas of both fundamental and modest imporvements of RL methods
+    - Contains some ideas of both modest and fundamental imporvements of RL methods.
+Among other papers:
     - [Reinforcement Learning with Unsupervised Auxiliary Tasks (Jaderberg et al., 2016)](#Jaderberg2016a)